-As of June 30, 2020, the Company had cash and cash equivalents of \$113.6 million and an accumulated deficit of \$418.7 million.
-For the six months ended June 30, 2020, the Company reported a net loss of \$69.9 million and cash used in operating activities of \$44.4 million.
+As of September 30, 2020, the Company had cash and cash equivalents of \$60.0 million and an accumulated deficit of \$465.7 million.
+For the nine months ended September 30, 2020, the Company reported a net loss of \$117.0 million and cash used in operating activities of \$95.7 million.
 The Company's primary sources of capital have historically been the sale of common stock, private placements of preferred stock and incurrence of debt.
-As of June 30, 2020, the Company had a \$75.0 million term loan outstanding with a private equity firm (see Note 7), and mortgages outstanding of \$3.2 million (see Note 8).
+As of September 30, 2020, the Company had a \$75.0 million term loan outstanding with a private equity firm (see Note 7), and mortgages outstanding of \$3.1 million (see Note 8).
 Management does not believe that the current available cash and cash equivalents will be sufficient to fund the Company's planned expenditures and meet its obligations for at least 12 months following the financial statement issuance date without raising additional funding.
-As a result, there is substantial doubt about the Company's ability to continue as a going concern for 12 months following the issuance date of the condensed consolidated financial statements for the three and six months ended June 30, 2020.
+As a result, there is substantial doubt about the Company's ability to continue as a going concern for 12 months following the issuance date of the condensed consolidated financial statements for the three and nine months ended September 30, 2020.
 The Company's ability to continue as a going concern is dependent upon its ability to raise additional funding.
-Management believes that the Company's liquidity position provides sufficient runway to achieve critical R&D pipeline milestones and show continued progress in the molecular testing activities in 2020.
-Management intends to raise additional capital through equity offerings and/or debt financings or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of our research programs or patent portfolios.
+Management believes that the Company's liquidity position provides sufficient runway to achieve critical research and development pipeline milestones and show continued progress in the molecular testing activities into mid-2021.
+Management intends to raise additional capital through equity offerings and/or debt financings, or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of the Company's research programs or patent portfolios.
 Adequate funding, if needed, may not be available to the Company on acceptable terms, or at all.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+The Company's ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
 If the Company is unable to raise capital when needed or on attractive terms, it would be forced to delay, reduce, or eliminate its research and development programs or other operations.
 If any of these events occur, the Company's ability to achieve its operational goals would be adversely affected.